JayGe/node-red-contrib-openspotsms/README.md

 Server Settings

-* `Host/IP` - Hostname or IP, openspot by default on local network.
+* `Host/IP` - Hostname or IP, openspot by default on local network, try openspot.local if having issues.
 * `Port` - Port number, 80 by default.
 * `Password` - openSPOT password, openspot by default.